-- Remove the old belt and replace with a new one.
-Make sure the V-side of the belt runs in the pulley grooves (Figure 57). - Install the drive belt on the PTO pulley, the spindle pulleys and all idler pulleys except the stationary pulley (B, Figure 57).
+- Using a 1/2" breaker bar, place the square end in the square hole located in the end of the idler arm (A, Figure 62).
+Carefully rotate the breaker bar counter-clockwise, which will relieve the tension on the belt exerted from the idler arm. - Slide the drive belt over the edge of the stationary idler pulley (B).
+Carefully release the tension on the breaker bar until the idler arm stops against the center spindle pulley. - Remove the old belt and replace with a new one.
+Make sure the V-side of the belt runs in the pulley grooves (Figure 63). - 5.
+Install the drive belt on the PTO pulley, the spindle pulleys and all idler pulleys except the stationary pulley (B, Figure 63).
 Carefully rotate the breaker bar counter-clockwise and install the belt on the stationary idler pulley (B).
 Carefully release the tension on the breaker bar. - 6.
 Run the mower under no-load condition for about 5 minutes to break-in the new belt.

-Figure 56.
-Mower PTO Belt A. Idler Arm B. Stationary Idler Pulley
+Figure 62.
+Mower PTO Belt

+- A. Idler Arm - B. Stationary Idler Pulley

-- Figure 57.
+Figure 63.
 Mower PTO Belt Routing

 - A. Spindle Pulley

 - B. PTO Drive Belt

 - C. Spring-loaded Idler Pulley

 - D. Stationary Idler Pulley